bart-inho/HeliMax/README.md

 Public description of the project : https://vaw.ethz.ch/en/research/glaciology/research-projects.html

 # The setup
 The setup is composed of a python file `InitSimulation.py` and a `Makefile`.
-The folder `inout_files` stores the inputs and output files, as well as the figures.
+The folder `inout_files` stores  input and output files, as well as the figures.
 This repository should be downloaded and placed into the gprMax folder.
 For example :

 `home/user/gprMax/helico-gprMax`